Matt Wallner Preview, Player Props: Twins vs. Pirates

 Matt Wallner At The Plate

-- Wallner has four doubles, nine home runs and 10 walks while hitting .239.
+- Wallner has five doubles, nine home runs and 10 walks while batting .241.

-- In 44.4% of his games this year (16 of 36), Wallner has picked up at least one hit, and in seven of those games (19.4%) he recorded more than one.

-- In 22.2% of his games this season, he has homered, and 7.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.